AcademySoftwareFoundation/rez/src/support/shotgun_toolkit/README.md

 ### tk-config-default2

-Latest supported by Shotgun, this will be the main focus.

 1. Create `<config>/hooks/tk-multi-launchapp` folder if it does not exist.
 1. Copy `tk-config-default2/hooks/tk-multi-launchapp/rez_app_launch.py`
    into that folder.

 ### tk-config-default (legacy)

-Older, less supported by Shotgun and the original `rez_app_launch.py`.

 1. Create `<config>/hooks` folder if it does not exist (highly unlikely).
 1. Copy `tk-config-default2/hooks/rez_app_launch.py` into that folder.